CareForTheHL/CareForTheHL/README.md

 # Who I am? #

-The site was opened for several reasons, I am currently at Coding Bootcamp Europe as a student to actively learn how I can realize myself as a web developer and create this project according to my wishes and expectations.
+The site was opened for several reasons, I am currently activ at Coding Bootcamp Europe as a student to actively learn how I can realize myself as a web developer and create this project according to my wishes and expectations.

+## The Page "Care for the HL" ##
 - 👋 Hi, I’m @CareForTheHL
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...